'We need God to wrap His arms around our town'

 “It was over, but people didn’t want to leave.
 I was talking to different students.
 All of a sudden the energy changed and I got a bad feeling.

-“I just knew it was time to go,” Burnett said.
+“I just knew it was time to go,” said Burnett.
 “The energy changed, and I needed to get out of there.
 I was 10 steps from my car when he started shooting.
 I said, ‘Lord, don’t let no stray bullet hit me.’”

 Burnett said he made it to his car and sat there until Rantoul police arrived to what Deputy Chief Justin Bouse called a chaotic scene.